Discovering Sri Lanka: Your Ultimate Airport Guide

 • Singapore Airlines

-Connects Colombo with Singapore, allowing passengers to reach a host of destinations in the Asia-Pacific region.
+Connects Colombo with Singapore, allowing passengers to reach various destinations in the Asia-Pacific region.

 • Indian Airlines